mm3509/b9122/0-code/README.md

 ## merging PDFs

-Use case: you want to merge the PDF slides from the solutions I publish after class to the slides you annotated during class
+Use case: you want to merge the PDF slides from the solutions I publish after class to the slides you annotated during class.

 This file uses the solutions to the midterm question on slides.